 Procedures for applying to a four-year college or university:

 Once your admissions application and transcript are received by your university of choice, a credit evaluation process will take place in order to determine if you meet the college’s general education requirements, major and elective requirements.
 The receiving college will make a determination at their discretion of what courses are acceptable for transfer.
 Most universities require grades of "C‐" or better.

 Fall admissions (planning to start in September): Apply in December or January.

 Spring admissions (planning to start in January): Apply in August or September.

 Students who want to apply for financial aid must file for FAFSA via the web at www.fafsa.ed.gov.
-Student must file by the priority date of your chosen university/college
+Students must file by the priority date of their chosen university/college.